modabas/ModEndpoints/README.md

 app.Run();
 ```

-### Write a Minimal Api in REPR format
+### Write a Minimal API in REPR format

-A [MinimalEndpoint](#minimalendpoint) is the most straighforward way to define a Minimal Api in REPR format.
+A [MinimalEndpoint](#minimalendpoint) is the most straighforward way to define a Minimal API in REPR format.

 Configuration of each endpoint implementation starts with calling one of the MapGet, MapPost, MapPut, MapDelete and MapPatch methods with a route pattern string.
-The return from any of these methods, a RouteHandlerBuilder instance, can be used to further customize the endpoint similar to a Minimal Api.
+The return from any of these methods, a RouteHandlerBuilder instance, can be used to further customize the endpoint similar to a Minimal API.

 The request is processed in 'HandleAsync' method.
 Request is passed to handler method as parameter after validation (if a validator is registered for request model).
-Handler method returns a response model or a string or a Minimal Api IResult based response.
+Handler method returns a response model or a string or a Minimal API IResult based response.

 ``` csharp
 public record HelloWorldRequest(string Name);